 Registration

 To register with Protegrity API Playground, fill out the form on the API Playground landing page.
 The information you provide is collected for user management and analytics.
-It is protected with Protegrity’s technology, ensuring that only authorized team members can view it in clear text.
+It is protected with Protegrity’s tokenization, ensuring that only authorized team members can view it in clear text.
 We are drinking our own champagne – it would be unwise not to!

 Registration with Protegrity API Playground is straightforward